-At Dutch for Children, a number of teachers are working through this summer, especially for your children.
+At Dutch for Children, several teachers are working through this summer, especially for your children.
 Are you moving to the Netherlands during the vacation, is everyone on vacation, and do you want your child to become better acquainted with the Dutch language?
 Then this is an opportunity.

-It could also be that your child has just started reading and needs some extra help and especially continuity.
+It could also be that your child has just started reading and needs extra help, especially with continuity.
 Then a few lessons during the vacations are a godsend.
-Moreover, our lessons are tailor-made, so always adapted to the interests and abilities of your child.
+Moreover, our lessons are tailor-made, so they are always adapted to the interests and abilities of your child.
 That keeps it fun!
 Read more about the summer lessons via this link.

 Keeping up yourself with your children’s Dutch during the vacations

 If your child isn’t a kid for camp or extra classes during his vacation, you can always keep up with more Dutch yourself.
 A few ideas in a row.

 1. Create your own “Netherlands moment/ day or daypart.”

 This will be the most fun moment of each week.
 The overarching theme is “Netherlands,” and you will do something fun in and with the Netherlands(s) at that moment.

 - Cinema night with a fun Dutch children’s or youth film.
 For the creative ones: think up viewing questions in advance so that you can discuss the answers after the film.